shariqshah/symmetry/README.md

 	* Fixed bugs related to changing camera projection
 	* Fixed bugs with sprite batch renderer not working with projection matrix
 	* Fixed broken orthographic camera
+	* Implement necessary changes to run Soloud on linux
+	* Moved third party libs/include directories into root/lib and root/include.
+Put common includes like header-only libs into root/include/common and others which require platform specific stuff into root/include/linux etc.
+	* Got rid of pkg-confg and system-installed SDL2 dependancy on linux and instead put custom compiled SDL libs in libs folder similar to how we're handling it in windows